|

 The next step in our investigation is to elucidate the structure of the

-coefficients in irreducible representations of the
+in irreducible representations of

 For our objectives, it's crucial to recognize that the only functions of